InquestGeronimo/tllm/README.md

   task_type="CAUSAL_LM" # Specifies the type of task.
 Here, it indicates the model is for causal language modeling.
 ```

-For further detail, refer to the PEFT [documentation](https://huggingface.co/docs/peft/en/package_reference/lora) on LoRA or blogs found at end of the README.
+For further detail, refer to the PEFT [documentation](https://huggingface.co/docs/peft/en/package_reference/lora) on LoRA or blogs found at end of this README.

 The 2nd set of parameters is regarding the training job itself: